-As a blogger, one of the biggest questions people usually have is, “When am I going to start making money?”
-I get it—having a blog is cool, and maybe you're even enjoying writing as a hobby, but at the end of the day, it's always going to be a hobby unless you start making real money.
+As a blogger, one of the biggest questions is how to make money blogging.
+I get it—having a blog is cool, and maybe you’re even enjoying writing as a hobby, but at the end of the day, it’s always going to be just a hobby unless you start making money online.

 This post about how to make money blogging focuses 100% on helping bloggers understand different ways they can make their first $500 as a blogger.
-To help you achieve this goal, I’ve created a list of 10 proven methods that will help you do so.

 But first, a little about me.

-Before I begin, I want to say that I understand your situation because, in 2014, I was in the exact same position.
-The difference between me and some other people is I logged all of my income and expenses since the start of my journey.
+Before I begin, I want to say that I understand your situation because, in 2014, I was in the same position.
+I started numerous blogs, invested quite a bit of money, and was met with consistent failure.

-But, if you don't want to read my reports, you can see below that I was barely making any income each month when I started.
+But, if you don’t want to read my reports, you can see below that I barely made any income each month when I started.

-When I finally did start making money, it was all from consulting that was a result of the work on my website.
+When I finally learned how to make money blogging, it was all from consulting that resulted from the hard work on my website.

-That said, I totally understand how difficult it is for beginning bloggers to make money because they don't have an audience and they're just trying to grow.
+That said, I understand how difficult it is for beginner bloggers to make money because they don’t have a target audience, and they’re just trying to grow.
 I’ve been there myself.

-Now that I've figured things out, I've grown significantly and last year I was able to make over $200,000 with my portfolio of blogs that I own.
+Now that I’ve figured things out, I’ve grown significantly, and last year, I made over $200,000 with my own portfolio of blogs.

-Not only do I understand what it's like to be a beginning blogger, but I also understand what it takes to scale a blog to where it makes thousands of dollars every single month.
+I understand what it’s like to be a beginning blogger and what it takes to scale a successful blog so that it makes thousands of dollars every single month.

-To be clear, I'm not telling you how much I've made to gloat; I'm telling you this to show you that I really know your situation, and what's possible if you make the right decisions.
+To be clear, I’m not telling you how much I’ve made to boast; I’m telling you these blogging tips to show you that I know your situation and what’s possible if you make the right decisions.

 It all starts with the blog you create.

-One thing that never ceases to amaze me is that some people get into this world of blogging and write aimless posts about different things they're dealing with or are passionate about.
+One thing that never ceases to amaze me is that some people get into this world of blogging and write a new blog or aimless posts about different things they’re dealing with or are passionate about.

-They look at a blog as an online journal of sorts and read somewhere that “if you write it, they will come”.
+They look at a blog as an online journal and read somewhere that “if you write it, they will come.”

-They don't want to outsource anything because they see all of this as an “expense” and not an investment.
+They don’t want to outsource anything because they see it as an “expense” and not an investment.

 And frankly, I don’t feel bad for these folks.

-Have you ever seen a business succeed without any money to support it's growth?
+Have you ever seen a small business succeed without any money to support its growth?
 The answer is no.

-Every single business out there needs some type of investment in order to grow and your blog is no different.
+Every single blogging business out there needs some type of investment to grow, and your blog is no different.

-Whether it be courses to help you better understand blogging, tools to help you become more efficient, or outsourcing tasks to save you time, the great bloggers treat this as a business and that's why they succeed.
+courses that help you better understand blogging, tools to help you become more efficient, or outsourcing tasks to save you time, the great bloggers treat this as a business, and that’s why they succeed.

 But it isn’t just that…..

-People who start a blog and look to make money with it spend their time to make sure that the blog they're trying to create has some type of commercial intent.
+People who start a blog and look to make money with it spend their time ensuring that the blog they’re trying to create has some type of commercial intent.

 What do I mean by this?

-Let's do a quick comparison of two different blogs to illustrate my point.
+Let’s quickly compare two different blogs to illustrate my point.

 If you answered Website B, you’re correct.

-Commercial viability, in the case of a blog, refers to how much commercial entities will be interested in the content you have written on the blog (or the content writing service you’ve hired to write it for you).
+In the case of a blog, commercial viability refers to how much commercial entities will be interested in the content you have written on the blog (or the content writing service you’ve hired to write it for you).

 Let’s explain further.